Holothoria/StrayOS/README.md

 This project is experimental and under active development.
 If you want to build or test it locally:
 1. Clone the repository.
-2. Follow the build and run instructions (TODO: add build steps and requirements here).
-3. Expect frequent changes as the bootloader and kernel evolve.

 ## Contributing